Swift Tricks: Accessing App Version Information

 Learn how to obtain your app's version and build number using Swift.

-If you're developing an application for iOS or Mac, chances are you're using Xcode.
-Sometimes, you might want to display the app's version on a particular screen, based on the settings you've configured in Xcode.
-So, how can you do that?
+If you're developing an application for iOS or macOS, chances are you're using Xcode as your primary integrated development environment.
+As your application grows and goes through multiple iterations, keeping track of its current version becomes crucial for both users and the development team.
+Sometimes, you might want to explicitly display the app's version and build number on a particular screen, such as a "Settings" or "About" page, based on the specific configurations you've set within Xcode.

 func get_app_version() -> String {